SHL Test Results | How Do I Get the Best Score?

 7. SHL Management and Graduate Item Bank (MGIB)

-90 minutes total: This test is for graduate-level and managerial positions.
-In the test there are different sections.
-Verbal, numerical, and cognitive tests are allotted 25 minutes, 35 minutes and 30 minutes each.
-In each test one should showcase their creativity and abstract intelligence when dealing with different scenarios.
-The test was designed to assess and identify the most qualified and outstanding candidate, so one should approach the test with that outlook of themselves.
+There are different sections in the MGIB.
+Verbal, numerical, and cognitive tests are allotted 25 minutes, 35 minutes and 30 minutes, respectively.
+In each test, you should show your creativity and abstract reasoning.
+Remember, the test is used to identify the most qualified and outstanding candidate, so one should approach the test with that outlook of themselves.

 Different Types of Questions Asked in the SHL Tests